OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 There you can observe the following:

-- it calls `application:continueUserActivity:restorationHandler:` from the app delegate as expected
+- It calls `application:continueUserActivity:restorationHandler:` from the app delegate as expected.
-- `application:continueUserActivity:restorationHandler:` handles the URL but does not open it, it calls `TelegramUI.openExternalUrl` for that
+- `application:continueUserActivity:restorationHandler:` handles the URL but does not open it, it calls `TelegramUI.openExternalUrl` for that.
-- the URL being opened is `https://t.me/addstickers/radare`
+- The URL being opened is `https://t.me/addstickers/radare`.

 You can now keep going and try to trace and verify how the data is being validated.
 For example, if you have two apps that *communicate* via universal links you can use this to see if the sending app is leaking sensitive data by hooking these methods in the receiving app.
 This is especially useful when you don't have the source code as you will be able to retrieve the full URL that you wouldn't see other way as it might be the result of clicking some button or triggering some functionality.